On the surface, the Marriott Bonvoy American Express Card seems like an average card, with an earn rate of 2 points per dollar spent. But…

 We came to a value of 0.97 cents per point (to remove outliers, we removed the highest lowest results of each region).
 On an average $2,000 month spend, your rewards work out to 48,000 points annually for a value of $465.60.
 Subtract the annual fee of $120 and your annual return is $345.60, or 1.44%.

-However, the value was not equal among all regions.
-Here is the breakdown of value by region:
+But the value was not equal among all regions, but it is similar.
+Here’s the breakdown of value by region:

 2. Booking flights